Kapa haka: Music and dance styles used by kapa haka

 Kapa haka are mixed groups of anywhere between several and dozens of people, that may or may not wear a costume.
 These groups comprise individuals linked in some way, be it by extended family group, iwi (tribe), school, or some other association.
 Performers are largely synchronised, but with men sometimes doing some actions while women do others.
 A few performers have particular roles, such as the kaitataki (male and female leaders), often moving among the performers to urge them on.
 Composers, arrangers, choreographers and costume designers also play major roles.

-Every two years, kapa haka performers from all parts of New Zealand compete in Te Matatini, New Zealand's annual, national Māori performing arts competition for adult groups.
-Another important competition takes place yearly at the ASB Bank Auckland Secondary Schools Māori and Pacific Islands Cultural Festival, commonly known as Polyfest, where the level of performance is also very high.